mixu/useradmin/readme.md

 TODO
 ====

-- Enable/disable providers via config
 - Support for associating an existing account from the profile page.
 - Allow associating accounts even if the email matches as long as the identity is unique.
 - Support for Twitter registration (cache the Twitter ID during registration)
-- Add small icons to useradmin user index to show what providers the user account is associated with.
-- Make deleting an account also delete any identity associations.
 - Configuration instructions
 - Screenshots